top of page

 Brigadier General Nicholas Biddle

-Philadelphia Biddle Family Tree
+Biddle Family Tree (William Biddle III branch)

-William Biddle III (1697-1756) 0f "Mount Hope - Nicholas Biddle's Great x3 Grandfather
+William Biddle III (1697-1756) 0f "Mount Hope" - Nicholas Biddle's great x3 grandfather

 m Mary (Scull) Biddle (1709-1789)